elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

     Type "y" to accept the default partition, otherwise type "n" to edit the partition table. n

 It then goes through an interactive menu, here is how it looked like.
-First select to &#8220;create a partition&#8221;:
+First select to "create a partition":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/create_new_partition.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/create_new_partition.png']);"><img class="alignnone size-full wp-image-2532" title="create_new_partition" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/create_new_partition.png" alt="create new partition Migrating the Root ZFS Pool to a Smaller Drive" width="575" height="321" /></a>